libvips/lua-vips/README.md

 local im = vips.Image.new_from_memory(data, width, height, 1, "uchar")
 ```

-The returned image is using a pointer to the `data` area, but luajit won't
-always know this.
-You should keep a reference to `data` alive for as long as you
-are using any downstream images, or you'll get a crash.
+The returned image is using a pointer to the `data` area, but the Lua/LuaJIT interpreter won't always know this.
+You should keep a reference to `data` alive for as long as you are using any downstream images, or you'll get a crash.

 ### `image = vips.Image.new_from_memory_ptr(data, size, width, height, bands, format)`

 Same as `new_from_memory`, but for any kind of data pointer (non-FFI allocated) by specifying the length of the data in bytes.
 The pointed data must be valid for the lifespan of the image and any downstream images.

-A string can be used as the data pointer thanks to LuaJIT FFI semantics.
+A string can be used as the data pointer thanks to FFI semantics.

 ### `image = vips.Image.new_from_image(image, pixel)`